 Pasta

 Go figure.
 Pasta would be my first choice here, and while you can easily dollop some on hot pasta with a splash of pasta water, might I suggest you making this into a creamy pesto pasta?
-I wrote a small blurb under ” How to make” to give instructions on how to make the creamy pesto pasta with ricotta and prosciutto as pictured.
+Below I give instructions on how to make the creamy pesto pasta with ricotta and prosciutto as pictured.

 Eggs

 This pesto would be AMAZING with eggs.
-Either place a dollop in the frying pan while frying eggs or spread it over cooked eggs, of any kind.
+Either place a dollop in the frying pan while frying eggs, fold into an omelet, or spread it over cooked eggs, of any kind.

 Grain Bowls + Flat Breads